Life Extension Magazine®

 In another study of 153 adults who sought treatment for deep vein thrombosis or related vascular issues, all subjects were given either a daily dose of 2,000 fibrinolytic units of nattokinase after vascular surgery or a month-long course of an anticoagulant drug.

 Nattokinase reduced deep vein thrombosis difficulties beyond the previous drug or surgery, leading to complete remission of remaining vascular symptoms.
-It worked without side effects (such as internal bleeding, a common effect of anticoagulant medications) that can be seen with medications.18,27,28
+It worked without side effects such as internal bleeding, a common effect of anticoagulant drugs.18,27,28

 What You Need to Know